CityofToronto/bdit_anomalous_counts/README.md

 The solution was implemented as a two pronged approach.

-The days were grouped on an individual day of week group basis, i.e. Fridays were grouped together, Mondays were grouped together, etc. This is due to the fact that the variance between days is high, and the overall trend behaviour of individual day groups is relatively continuous and constant.

 **1. 15 Minute Single Value Anomaly Detection**

    To detect 15 minute individual anomalies, an ARIMA approach was chosen.